TheDuccinator/TheDuccinator/README.md

-uhhhhhh i just do things/
+uhhhhhh i just do things.